PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 # Raspberry Pi Companion with Pixhawk

-This topic describes how to setup a Raspberry Pi ("RPi") companion companion running ROS2 on Linux Ubuntu OS, connecting to a [Pixhawk](../flight_controller/autopilot_pixhawk_standard.html) flight controller using a serial connection between the Pixhawk `TELEM2` port and the RPi's TX/RX pins.
+This topic describes how to setup a Raspberry Pi ("RPi") companion companion running [ROS 2](../ros/ros2_comm.md) on Linux Ubuntu OS, connecting to a [Pixhawk](../flight_controller/autopilot_pixhawk_standard.html) flight controller using a serial connection between the Pixhawk `TELEM2` port and the RPi's TX/RX pins.

 These instructions should be readily extensible to other RPi and flight controller configurations.